How to Size a Window Unit

 Actually, yes.
 Depending on certain characteristics in the room you’re trying to size a window unit for, you may need to adjust the BTU rating you’re searching for by a bit.

 For example, if the room gets a lot of natural sunlight, then you’ll need to add roughly 10% more BTUs to the rating, and an excessively shady room will need about 10% less.

 Also, the suggested BTU rating is designed for a room that will hold two people.
 If more people are planning to occupy that room, then you’ll need to add 600 or so to the BTU rating for every additional expected person.

 That might’ve been confusing and seemed like a lot of information, but we promise it’s not that complicated!
-Acree Air Conditioning has years of experience in sizing window units for rooms of all shapes and sizes, and we’d be glad to help you out as well.
+Acree Plumbing, Air & Electric has years of experience in sizing window units for rooms of all shapes and sizes, and we’d be glad to help you out as well.